There are some beautiful Irish words and meanings out there—some with a lyrical lilt, others with a wild streak—but all uniquely Irish. .

 ‘Scoop’ is Irish slang for a drink.
 In my own experience, I’ve only ever heard it used by people from South County Dublin.

-An example of it being used: ‘We went for a few scoops last night – I’m feeling shook this morning!’
+For example: ‘We went for a few scoops last night – I’m feeling shook this morning!’

 39. Saoirse

-Although many will know ‘Saoirse’ as one of the trickier-to-pronounce Irish girls names, it’s actually the Irish word for ‘Freedom’.
+Although many will know ‘Saoirse’ as one of the trickier-to-pronounce Irish girls names, it’s actually the Irish gaelic word for ‘Freedom’.

 40. Eejit